Dav-Dav-Dav/Dav-Dav-Dav/README.md

 I love building stuff, especially using:

-- JAMStack,
+- JAMStack 🔭 ,

-🌱 Serverless,
+- Serverless 🌱 ,

-👯 Hasura,
+- Hasura 👯 ,

-🤔 Vercel,
+- Vercel 🤔,

-💬 Tailwind,
+- Tailwind 💬,

-📫 CSS
+- CSS 📫
 <!--
 **Dav-Dav-Dav/Dav-Dav-Dav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.